 ShipWorks Support is sometimes asked why the Carriage Value is not reflecting the total value of the shipment on printed FedEx International labels.
-This article will address this question, discuss the difference between the FedEx Carriage Value vs. the actual Customs Value, and how to report the actual Carriage Value to FedEx when processing FedEx International labels through ShipWorks.
+This article will address this question, discuss the difference between the FedEx Carriage Value vs. the actual Customs Value, and how to report the actual Carriage Value to FedEx when process FedEx International labels through ShipWorks.

 Let's take a look at the actual definitions of what Carriage Value and Customs Value are according to FedEx.
 This information is taken directly from FedEx's Quick Reference page on Packaging International Shipments.